ubenzer/fil/README.md

     d.
 Routes: Provide a list of URLs that they'll handle based on the contents available. **Routes are the only thing that are responsible to generate output.**

 You can have as much as and as different as Content Types, Contents and Routes as you want.
 It is up to you.

+## API
+To describe in the future. :( Yeah this is annoying...

 ## ROADMAP
 The following features are planned considered.
 Not in particular order.
 And no promises.